thewildboard/wildboard/README.md

 ## Install

+Install 'postgresql' on your system.

 Create database:

     sudo -u postgres createuser -P dashboard
     sudo -u postgres createdb dashboard -O dashboard

 Use `123` as user password.
-The `postgresql` package needs to be installed first.

 ## Run

-    node index.js
+    node ./

 The server is at `http://127.0.0.1:3000/`